Living Donor Kidney Transplant

 - Living donors can recover and lead a normal life with some decrease in kidney function.

-Living organ donation is voluntary.
-You can stop or delay the process at any time.
+Donating your kidney is voluntary.
+You can stop or delay the kidney donation process at any time.

 - Be at least 18 years old